 For the rest of you, I thought I’d pass along a few tips for planning your own India adventures.

 Always travel with someone you have known for a loooooong time who is also a native of the country you’re visiting.
 (I’d recommend a person who has known you for multiple decades, and seen you in your underwear.)
 Bonus points if they speak some of India’s local languages in addition to English (Hindi, of course, plus an assortment of the many regional languages each spoken by over 25 million Indians—Bengali, Telugu, Marathi, Tamil, Urdu, Gujarati, Kannada, Malayalam, Odia, Punjabi).
 Yes, there will usually be someone around who speaks some English, but it won’t necessarily be the same English you speak.
 For example,if you want a cold one in Rajasthan, you may be offered “child beer”.
-Or when you’re looking for a small meal in Gujarat at 6:00PM, it may be called “breakfast”.
+Or when you’re looking for a light meal in Gujarat at 6:00PM, it may be called “breakfast”.
 Small treats might be called “snakes” on your menu, and the place your suitcase disappeared to in the back of the taxi is the “dickie”.
 Of course, there won’t be a dickie in your auto, because that is a three-wheeled motor rickshaw.
 And in Jaipur, you may be offered a ride in a helicopter, only to be led to a bicycle-powered rickshaw.

 We’ve stayed in an incredible assortment of places, from palaces to tents.
 Here is my personal star system: